-When we reach the self actualization level we feel more whole, more alive, self sufficient and yet part of the bigger world around us.
-This is the highest state of ‘happiness’ that we can experience.
+When we reach the self-actualisation level we feel more whole, more alive, self-sufficient and yet part of the bigger world around us.
+This is the highest state of 'happiness' that we can experience.

-According to this model we can’t be happy all of the time and we shouldn’t expect to be.
-Happiness depends on needs being fulfilled, therefore until they are fulfilled we can expect some kind of unhappiness.
-Surely, this model is useful to understand ourselves better and to aspire to having our needs met at different levels as we proceed in life.
+According to this model, we can't be happy all of the time and we shouldn't expect to be.
+Happiness depends on needs being fulfilled, therefore until they are fulfilled we can expect unhappiness.
+Surely, this model is useful to understand ourselves better and to aspire to have our needs met at different levels as we proceed in life.

-If we see happiness as an attitude of mind we might find that our needs get fulfilled quicker and that we can feel reasonably happy despite all the negativity that surrounds us and despite not having attained just yet the highest levels of self actualization.
+If we see happiness as an attitude of mind we might find that our needs get fulfilled quicker and that we can feel reasonably happy despite all the negativity that surrounds us and despite not having attained just yet the highest levels of self-actualisation.

 So what if you want to get some support to learn how to change the way you think so your mind can be your best friend rather than your worst enemy?

 Holistic hypnotherapy, combined with NLP and Coaching could be the way for you to go.
-Or you could go on a self development course or a self hypnosis class.
-Alternatively you may want to find a humanist psychotherapist or perhaps a CBT counsellor.
+Or you could go on a self-development course or a self-hypnosis class.
+Alternatively, you may want to find a humanist psychotherapist or perhaps a CBT counselor.
 Or perhaps you could combine these to suit your needs.
 What is important is to listen to yourself, and to go with what feels right.

 So begin your journey now by expressing gratitude to yourself for being the sort of person to even read this article!
-Give yourself a pat on the shoulders: well done for caring enough about yourself to be interested in self development!
-You are already closer to finding your way to live a happier more fulfilling life!
+Give yourself a pat on the shoulders: well done for caring enough about yourself to be interested in self-development!
+You are already close to finding your way to live a happier more fulfilling life!

-More on this: The Key to Happiness video.
+More on this: The Key to Happiness by Dr. Brené Brown -

 About the Author